hyChia88/nova25/PRD.md

           3. "Generated <num> key points."
           4. show 3 key points
           5. "Storing to the base"
+          6. "Distribing the points"
-          6. "Generating quizzes"
+          7. "Generating quizzes"
-          7. "Generated <num> quizzes."
+          8. "Generated <num> quizzes."
-          8. a button: "Start quiz"
+          9. a button: "Start quiz"
 3. Generate and display quizzes
-   1. For each concept point, generate a piece of quiz
+   1. For each concept point, generate a piece of quiz, based on `cur_progress.json` + `knowledge_distributed_map.json`
       1. there are 3 kinds of quizzes, can be 3 different *TOOL*s:
          1. single choice
          2. multiple choice